jonathaneunice/textdata/docs/notes.rst

   with `Travis-CI <https://travis-ci.org/jonathaneunice/textdata>`_.
   Packaging linting with `pyroma <https://pypi.org/project/pyroma>`_.

-* Successfully packaged for, and tested against, all late-model versions of
-  Python: 2.7, 3.3, 3.4, 3.5, 3.6, and 3.7 pre-release, as well as recent
+* Thanks to Travis CI, successfully packaged for, and tested against, all late-model versions of Python: 2.7, 3.3, 3.4, 3.5, 3.6, and 3.7,
-  versions of PyPy and PyPy3.
+  as well as recent versions of PyPy and PyPy3.

 * The author, `Jonathan Eunice <mailto:jonathan.eunice@gmail.com>`_
   or `@jeunice on Twitter <http://twitter.com/jeunice>`_ welcomes